ladybug-tools/spider/pages/gbxml-viewer-support-issues-wish-list.md

 ## Current Issues with gbXML Viewer

+2018-04-02 ~ 3D Model / In-world

+2018-04-02 ~ HUD

+When there are duplicate surface and/or duplicate adjacent spaces, toggling the visibility of one of the items may cause both items not to be visible.

 2018-03-23 ~ HUD / spaces not updating properly

 The 'reset view' button in the in-world ( center of screen) menu may not always perform a complete reset of all viewing parameters.
 You may need to reload the web page in order to start.
 An easy way to to this is to click the gbXML Viewer title in the main menu.